 Take a look at the example below.

 A borrower may be applying for a mortgage and the income earned comfortably meets the affordability.
 The underwriter finds a satisfied CCJ from three years ago.
-The lender that you’ve applied to doesn’t accept anyone with a CCJ, even though you can more than afford to pay the mortgage.
+The lender that you’ve applied to doesn’t accept anyone with a CCJ, even though you can afford to pay the mortgage.
 This would more than likely be declined because it doesn’t meet that specific lender’s requirements.

-For the reasons above, it’s vital to approach the right lender from the offset.
+For the reasons above, it’s vital to approach the right lender from the outset.
 If an underwriter declines your mortgage, then it can be very difficult to overturn their decision.
 Our advisors always ensure an application is presented in the best way to the most suitable lender.
 If underwriters raise concerns, we can provide the relevant information needed to get the mortgage approved.
 You can make an enquiry at any time and a specialist will call you back.

 Declined a mortgage after the property survey